Soufiane-Ha/tp_lab01_AdvDB/README.md

 > [!CAUTION]
 > This file contains the practical work solution, and this section specifically includes the required information and the solution.

-# SOLUTION
-##Lab 01: Implementing a Simple Heap File System with Record Insertion and Retrieval
+# SOLUTION / Lab 01: Implementing a Simple Heap File System with Record Insertion and Retrieval

 ## Objective